Mythologyli/fxKeyboard/README.md

 + Use the LINK app in calcutor menu to connect the calculator to your computer.
 + *READ NOTICE BEFORE THIS STEP!* Download Zadig from [here](https://zadig.akeo.ie/).
 Open Zadig, click Options - List All Device, select CESG502, and replace the original driver with WinUSB.
 + Open the Add-in in your calculator.
 It will automatically connect to your computer.
 If you didn't plug the USB cable, it will exit after a short time.
 + Open the fxKeyboardLink software in your computer.
-Now you can use your calculator as a keybord for your computer.
+Now you can use your calculator as a keyboard for your computer.
 + Some special keyboard mapping:

   | Calculator Key | Computer |